Shang Tsung: Reception

 The character was met with a positive critical reception.
 Shang Tsung was ranked 17th on GameDaily's 2009 list of top evil masterminds of all time, which noted his attack style and goals while stating he is "one twisted freak."
 That same year, GamesRadar listed him as one of the top villains who will never stay dead.
 He was also sixth on GamesRadar's list of most misunderstood videogame villains.
 GamesRadar also listed his Fatality where he morphs into Kintaro from Mortal Kombat II as one of "ten greatest things about Mortal Kombat".
 In 2010, Shang Tsung was ranked 97th in IGN's list of top video game villains, with a comment that "considering Shang Tsung's devious powers and his cruel methods, his status as a reputable villain of the series is well deserved."
 Den of Geek said that while he never looked as menacing as the sub-boss Goro, his shapeshifting powers would surprise the player while his personality surprised the audience, making him one of the best bosses in fighting game history.

+Some critics have condemned the Mortal Kombat series racist, especially regarding its Asian characters.
+Guy Aoki, the president of the advocacy group Media Action Network for Asian Americans, rebuked Mortal Kombat II in 1994 for allegedly perpetuating existing stereotypes of Asians as martial arts experts including Shang Tsung, Liu Kang, among others.
+Allyne Mills, publicist for the game's publisher Acclaim Entertainment, answered: "This is a fantasy game, with all different characters.
+This is a martial arts game which comes from Asia.
+The game was not created to foster stereotypes."
+The characters' racial diversity and the inclusion of female characters were also criticized by the psychologists Patricia Marks Greenfield and Rodney R. Cocking in their 1996 book Interacting with Video, writing they "cannot assume that this greater diversity represents a more progressive identity politics, for one could argue that it merely increases the racist and sexist potential of the individual fights."
 In Game of Death, David Church found Liu Kang and Shang Tsung as obvious references Lee and Han from Enter the Dragon.
+Despite finding him as an appealing villain, Club Nintendo criticized Shang Tsung for being remembered more as a servant to other major villains, an ally to others as well as one who breaks the trust he has with his own allies.